NoodlePartners/hedex/README.md

 hedex.digester.enabled = false (default: true)

-HEDEX uses a site propert, 'hedex-agent' to identify a site as being associated with a particular analytics consumer.
+HEDEX uses a site property, 'hedex-agent' to identify a site as being associated with a particular analytics consumer.
 For example, Noodle Partners sites will be marked with the site property 'hedex-agent=noodle'.
 The digester uses a scheduled executor to update maps of both the marked sites and their members.